 Selected teams from the Open Call will become InDemand project Sub-grantees and will be required to sign a Sub-Grant Agreement with the inDemand Funders & Challengers.
+All documents that need to be submitted are listed in section 3.5.
 During the Sub-Grant Agreement definition, care will be taken to establish the milestones that each team is committing to fulfil the proposal, to ensure the alignment of deliverables and milestones.
 The proposal sent to this call by the SME will become an attachment to the Sub-Grant Agreement.